Housekeeping (film): Production

 Housekeeping was the first North American film by writer and director Bill Forsyth, whose previous films—That Sinking Feeling (1979), Gregory's Girl (1981), Local Hero (1983), and Comfort and Joy (1984)—were produced in Scotland.
 The prospect of creating a film based on Marilynne Robinson's 1980 novel brought Forsyth to America.
 He later described his film as "a commercial to get people to read the novel".

 When an actress friend sent Forsyth the book, he loved it.
 "There is in it that generational haunting that affects most of us," he said, "those familial burdens we all carry: the grandfather in the story they never knew but who seems to be there all the time."

 He bought the screen rights and took two years to finance the picture.
 "We took it to studios who had expressed interest in it; we didn't just send it out wildly.
 I didn't get anywhere.
 I tried to work out various co-productions.
 At one point it was going to be a Canadian-Norwegian co-production, but that fell apart.
 I had some English money, but not enough."

 When Diane Keaton agreed to star, Cannon Films agreed to finance.
 But Keaton pulled out six weeks before shooting, so Cannon withdrew as well.
 "That was one horrendous week," Forsyth said.

-He succeeded in raising finance from David Puttnam, who produced Local Hero and who had become Columbia Pictures's head of production.
+He succeeded in raising finance from David Puttnam, who produced Local Hero and who had become Columbia Pictures' head of production.
 Christine Lahti was signed for the lead.

 Forsyth said, "I had always written the story and the script before, and therefore I was the expert on the characters.
 But these characters, this strange woman and those two unpredictable young girls, were up for grabs.
 I began to look forward to that half-hour each morning when we discussed the characters and what the day's scenes meant."